VirtusLab/besom/website/docs/io.md

 ### Outputs

 Outputs are:
-  * pure and lazy - meaning that they suspend evaluation of code until evaluation, which is perfomed by Besom runtime that runs `Pulumi.run` function at the, so called, end-of-the-world.
+  * pure and lazy - meaning that they suspend evaluation of code until interpretation, which is perfomed by Besom runtime that runs `Pulumi.run` function at the, so called, end-of-the-world.

   * monadic - meaning that they expose `map` and `flatMap` operators and can be used in for-comprehensions